metal/metal-training/docs/metal.js/metal-incremental-dom.md

 an object like this is passed to `ReactDOM.render`.
 Incremental DOM works very differently, as it doesn't build these intermediary objects, but instead does the rendering operation as soon as the functions run.
-It also currently has no concept of components, it can only handle rendering real html elements.
+It also currently has no concept of components, it can only handle rendering actual html elements.
 We need our renderer to allow using component classes as tags on their templates though, like in jsx: `<Modal title="My Modal Title" />`.
 These things were the main challenges when building `IncrementalDomRenderer`.

 ## IncrementalDomRenderer